RichardGSchmidt/d287-java-frameworks/README.md

 ### G.  Modify the parts to track maximum and minimum inventory by doing the following:
-> 1. Add additional fields to the part entity for maximum and minimum inventory.
+> 1. Add additional fields to the part entity for maximum and minimum inventory. - Filename: Part.Java, Lines/Changes: Added minInv and maxInv fields (lines 32-35), an updated constructor using these values (lines 59-67), and set and get functions for each field (lines 74-84).
-> 2. Modify the sample inventory to include the maximum and minimum fields.
+> 2. Modify the sample inventory to include the maximum and minimum fields. - Filename: BootStrapData.java, Lines/Changes: For each sample part, added calls to set functions for minInv (lines: 54, 64, 73, 82, 91) and maxInv (lines: 55, 65, 74, 83, 92)
 > 3. Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.
+Filename: InhousePartForm.html, Lines/Changes: Added a minimum inventory input box (lines: 25-27), added a maximum inventory input box (lines: 29-31).
+Filename: OutsourcedPartForm.html, Lines/Changes: Added a minimum inventory input box (lines: 24-26), added a maximum inventory input box (lines: 27-29).
-> 4. Rename the file the persistent storage is saved to.
+> 4. Rename the file the persistent storage is saved to. - Renamed database in application.properties (line 6).
 > 5. Modify the code to enforce that the inventory is between or at the minimum and maximum value.

 ### H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following: